 Enter or remain in another individual’s place of residence or work without permission of that individual or without proper authorization.

-Allow an unknown prohibited.
+Allow an unknown unknown individual or non-guest access to any University building, space, or property.
+Propping open doors or allowing individuals who are not guests to enter locked buildings is strictly prohibited.

 Possess or use any drug prohibited by federal or state laws.